-https://content.forensic-architecture.org/wp-content/uploads/2019/03/FA-TE-Report_12_English_public.pdf.

-- The indictment has many serious flaws, e.g., in its determination of the events, legal classification of the acts, and sentencing request against the police officers. - Regarding the determination of events, it is suggested in the indictment that the situation of general chaos at the time of the shooting made it impossible to identify who fired the shot which killed Tahir Elçi.
-The prosecutor postulates that it was possible that one of the militants could have fired the shot and prosecutes the militant for intentional homicide.
+https://content.forensic-architecture.org/wp-content/uploads/2019/03/FA-TE-Report_12_English_public.pdf identify who fired the shot which killed Tahir Elçi.
+The prosecutor had postulated that it was possible that one of the militants could have fired the shot and prosecuted the militant for intentional homicide.
 This conclusion is in direct contradiction to the findings of the Forensic Architects report which found that "none of the forty gunshots that are visible or audible during the period of the shooting (during which time multiple cameras were recording the scene) were fired by the two PKK militants.
-Rather, the only shots that could have been that which killed Elçi were fired by one of the three officers we identified."7 - Under the Turkish Penal Code, intentional homicide requires life-time imprisonment (Article 81) while under aggravated circumstances, it can be sentenced with aggravated life-time imprisonment (Article 82), which includes additional restrictions in prison.
+Rather, the only shots that could have been that which killed Elçi were fired by one of the three officers we identified."5

+- Under the Turkish Penal Code, intentional homicide requires life-time imprisonment (Article 81) while under aggravated circumstances, it can be sentenced with aggravated life-time imprisonment (Article 82), which includes additional restrictions in prison.
 In cases of homicide with malice these sentences are reduced to at least 20 years imprisonment for Article 81 and life-time imprisonment for Article 82 (with Article 21(2)).
-In the indictment, however, the prosecution charged the 3 police officers under Article 85(1) of the Penal Code instead of Article 81 or 82 and legally classified the acts committed as "negligent homicide" which provides that: "Any person who causes the death of a person by negligent conduct is punished with imprisonment from two years to six years." - The prosecutor requested the court to apply Article 22(3) of the Penal Code which requires that: "Where an act of person creates the legal consequence defined in the laws beyond his will, this is considered as intentional negligence; in such case, the punishment imposed for the negligent act is increased from one third to one half."
+In the indictment, however, the prosecution charged the 3 police officers under Article 85(1) of the Penal Code instead of Article 81 or 82, and legally classified the acts committed as "negligent homicide" which provides that: "Any person who causes the death of a person by negligent conduct is punished with imprisonment from two years to six years." - The prosecutor requested the court to apply Article 22(3) of the Penal Code which requires that: "Where an act of person creates the legal consequence defined in the laws beyond his will, this is considered as intentional negligence; in such case, the punishment imposed for the negligent act is increased from one third to one half."
 We are concerned that the prosecutor's classification of offense on which to prosecute the police (Article 85(1) with 22(3) of the Penal Code) does not correspond with the seriousness of the offence committed and its grave consequences.